tfsoc/archive/sudoku0.2/README.md

 - Normal
 - Hard

-Each level is generated based on "seed" by performing a set of permutations, which does not affect correctness of given puzzle.
-(This algorithm does not guarantee uniqueness of solution.)
+Each level is generated based on *seed* by performing a set of permutations, which does not affect correctness of given puzzle.
+(This algorithm does not guarantee *uniqueness* of solution.)

-Game ends when player either choose to reveal the answer or fills all the fields with correct numbers (noncontradictory).
+Game ends when player either choose to reveal the answer or fills all the fields with correct numbers (*noncontradictory*).
 Score is recorded based on time taken to find solution and stored in separate text file.

 ## Reference
 [Sudoku Puzzles Generating: from Easy to Evil](http://zhangroup.aporc.org/images/files/Paper_3485.pdf)